|

 we boarded one of their reed boats and were rowed to another island.
 The

-inhabitants sang goodbye to us.
+inhabitants sang goodbye to us in their own language.

 On the second island we found a small museum and bought a few more